There's plenty to do on this side of town:

 Plenty of options here, rain or shine!

-A great way to spend an afternoon, at Christchurch's one and only ice-skating rink, Alpine Ice.
+A great way to spend an afternoon, at one of Christchurch's ice-skating rink, Alpine Ice or MoveX.

 Check out the amazing LAWA website that updates the quality of the water, and accessibility, of your local river.